kaboom748/esp8266_WLAN_PHY/README.md

 ## OOK Reception Test

 The `TEST-RX-OOK-SPEED-v3.yaml` file can be used to directly test OOK reception using the ESP8266 PHY `IQ_EST` block.
+The same measurement engine is also the canonical starting point for 2-ASK and M-ASK reception when used with deterministic PBUS gain and per-packet amplitude calibration.

 The test flow is: